HOW TO PREPARE FOR THE NATIONAL SPELLING BEE (VIDEO)

 Once you reach the National level, you are probably far beyond your original goal of 10,000 words.
 At this juncture, we recommend that you expand your spelling foundation to about 30,000+ words.
 Click here to view our word list products; which are arranged by level of difficulty.
-If you have not studied any products beyond school bee words and Spell It words, we recommend that you consider Spell Buddy books, Verbomania and perhaps Paideia words before moving to the more advanced lists which are New Nat's Notes and Blitz Lists.
+If you have not studied any products beyond school bee words and Words of the Champions words, we recommend that you consider Spell Buddy books, Verbomania and perhaps Paideia words before moving to the more advanced lists which are New Nat's Notes and Blitz Lists.
 Of course, this is a general 'rule' of thumb and there are many exceptionally bright spellers who would do well to dive right into New Nat's Notes and the Blitz List.
 NEW: Now get our most popular word products in eMentor format!

 If you are thinking of starting with advanced word products, first consider the following:

 - The goal is to get as far as you possibly can in the Bee so you may want to gear your study toward getting past the early rounds first.